 - There are various ways to mitigate corporate double taxation, such as legislation, structuring an organization into a sole proprietorship, parentship, or LLC, avoiding the payment of dividends, and shareholders becoming employees of the businesses they own.

-- International double taxation can be mitigated by formulating trade treaties, such as double taxation agreements (DTAs), with countries they trade with and by using relief methods such as the exemption method and foreign tax credit method.
+- International double taxation can be mitigated by formulating trade treaties, such as double taxation agreements (DTAs), with countries they trade with and using relief methods such as the exemption and foreign tax credit methods.

 Categories of Double Taxation